CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 A **dependency** is a package that your project depends upon.
 Now that we're using Jest in our project, we **depend** on the Jest package.
 In particular, a **devDependency** is a **developer dependency** - a **dependency** we use for developing and testing our application.

-We also have a directory called `node_modules` in our project too.
-The `node_modules` directory contains all the code from the dependencies like Jest we installed in our project.
-You won't need to look inside the node_modules directory - you just need to know it contains the code for Jest and any other libraries we install in our project.

 ### 🕹️ Application Programming Interface

 With Jest installed, we need to figure out how to use the Jest framework to write tests.